morphl1n/spillthetea/README.md

-# MAIN FOLDER IS project4
+# MAIN FOLDER IS network, there are templates, views,py and js code